-As distributed the original evaluated data [7, 8] includes cross sections represented in the form of a combination of resonance parameters and/or tabulated energy dependent cross sections, nominally at 0 Kelvin temperature.
-For use in applications, this data has been processed using the 2018 version of the ENDF/B Pre-processing codes (PREPRO2018) [10] to produce temperature dependent, linearly interpolable in energy, tabulated cross sections, in the ENDF-6 format.
+As distributed, the original evaluated data [8, 9] includes cross sections represented in the form of a combination of resonance parameters and/or tabulated energy dependent cross sections, always at 0 Kelvin temperature.
+For use in applications, this data has been processed using the 2021 version of the ENDF/B Pre-processing codes (PREPRO2021) [11] to produce temperature dependent, linearly interpolable in energy, tabulated cross sections, in the ENDF-6 format.

 For use in applications this library has been processed into the form of temperature dependent cross sections at seven neutron reactor like temperatures, between 0 and 1800 Kelvin, in steps of 300 Kelvin (the exception being 293.6 Kelvin, for exact room temperature at 20 Celsius).
 It has also been processed to five astrophysics like temperatures, 1, 10, 100 eV, 1 and 10 keV.
-For reference purposes, 300 Kelvin is approximately 1/40 eV, so that 1 eV is approximately 12,000 Kelvin.
-At each temperature the cross sections are tabulated and linearly interpolable in energy.
+For reference purposes, 300 Kelvin is approximately 1/40 eV, so that 1 eV is approximately 12,000 Kelvin, e.g., the 0.1 eV data is the same as the 1,200 K data.
+At each temperature, the cross sections are tabulated and linearly interpolable in energy.

-The steps required, and codes used to produce room temperature, linearly interpolable tabulated cross sections, in the ENDF-6 format [8], are described below; the name of each code is given in parenthesis; for details of each code see reference [9, 10].

-Here are the steps, and PREPRO 2018 codes, used to process the data, in the order in which the codes were used.
+The steps required and codes used to produce room temperature, linearly interpolable tabulated cross sections, in the ENDF-6 format [9], are described below; the name of each code is given in parenthesis; for details of each code see Refs [10, 11].
+Here is a summary of the traditional PREPRO codes used to process the POINT data, in the order in which the codes were used (note, below I describe the improved order used by PREPRO2021 codes to produce POINT2021),